Arithmetic Statistics and noncommutative Iwasawa Theory: Introduction

 \subsection{Acknowledgements}

-DK thanks Rahul Arora and R.~Sujatha for valuable inputs.
-AL thanks Vorrapan Chandee, Chantal David, Xiannan Li and Meng Fai Lim for answering his questions during the preparation of the article.
-DK acknowledges the support of the PIMS Postdoctoral Fellowship.
-AL's research is supported by the NSERC Discovery Grants Program RGPIN-2020-04259 and RGPAS-2020-00096.
+The first and second named authors thank Meng Fai Lim for his comments on an earlier draft of this article.
+The first named author thanks Rahul Arora and R.~Sujatha for valuable inputs.
+The second named author thanks Vorrapan Chandee, Chantal David, Xiannan Li and Meng Fai Lim for answering his questions during the preparation of the article.
+The first named author acknowledges the support of the PIMS Postdoctoral Fellowship.
+The second named author is supported by the NSERC Discovery Grants Program RGPIN-2020-04259 and RGPAS-2020-00096.
+The authors thank the anonymous referee for careful and timely reading of an earlier version of the article and for pointing out corrections as well as numerous suggestions leading to improvements in the exposition of the article.